-If for some reason, you are not able use the Digital Secure Key, please contact us so we can assist you further.
+If for some reason, you are not able to use the Digital Secure Key, please contact us so we can assist you further.

 How can I set up Digital Secure Key on a new mobile device if I already have a Digital Secure Key on one device?

 If you have forgotten your password, when you try to set it up at a new device, you will need to reset your password first via Online Banking.

 If you have not set-up a password yet, please contact us and request a physical Security Device.
 Once you receive this, you may contact us again or proceed to any branch to activate the physical Security Device for you.
 Using this physical Security Device, you can then log on to Online banking and set up a password.
 You can then set up your Digital Secure Key on the HSBC Singapore app using the newly created password and SMS OTP.